 The Astronomical Society of Rowan County (A.S.R.C.) was established June 21, 1981.
 Annual membership dues are still only $15 per year for an individual, and only $25 per year for the whole family!
 Meetings are usually held on the second Saturday of the month.
 Due to the unpredictability of the weather however, meetings and event dates are often changed and it is best to call and confirm the date and time of the next meeting or scheduled event.

-Mr. Torrence, now deceased, was a professional photographer with a love for astronomy.
+Mr. Torrence, also deceased, was a professional photographer with a love for astronomy.
 Mr. Torrence aided the organization in developing the original bylaws which govern our club.

 Mr. Withers, also deceased, was a chemist by trade with a firm background in astronomy, amateur radio, and electronics, very active in the clubs early years before cancer set in.
 Mr. Withers also assisted Mrs. Trexler in teaching an observational astronomy class at Catawba College using that institutions 15-inch telescope which is mounted atop the science building.